a-flyleaf/ygbtdm/scenes.md

 After a couple rounds of this, Joce returns to the common area and sees Gary talking to Kay Lin.
 The latter is bruised where Joce hit her last night, and Gary looks sympathetic.
 Joce internally flips.
 At the first opportunity she tries to pull Gary aside; she confesses without prompting that she lashed out last night, but for wholly unrelated reasons, she thinks something's up with Kay Lin.
 She doesn't get further when she notices people eavesdropping, and walks off on the spot.

-At this point Joce needs a fuckin' drink; she picks the next best thing and finds the accountant in the now-unlocked study.
+At this point Joce needs a fuckin' drink; she picks the next best thing and finds the accountant in the study, which apparently never had a lock.
 The accountant has recreated a map of the place, with new paths and chasms marked and several details shifted.
 She'd like Joce's input.
 Joce explains her own theory about the map looping, as if the entire game takes place on some warped sphere; this delights the accountant, who calls Joce a genius.
 Despite everything, Joce feels kinda good about that.

 Gary steps in, apparently about to ask to talk about something, but freezes when he sees Joce.
 The accountant looks between them and (still delighted) connects the dots quickly: this is about that girl, isn't it?
 Of *course* she noticed both last night's outing and Caleb's subsequent absence, not to mention Joce and Kay Lin being noticeably separate.
 The accountant has also determined that Joce wouldn't intentionally kill a flea.
 Joce tries to interject ("Don't hurt her"); Gary attempts to assure her this only means Kay Lin would get kicked out, though the accountant thinks they ought to revisit that idea.
 Apologetic, Gary tells Joce to wait outside; she doesn't need to be asked twice.